DynamicGravitySystems/DGP/docs/source/gui/workspaces.rst

 workspaces.

-Each workspace defines its own custom widget(s) for interacting & manipulating data associated with its underlying controller (:class:`AbstractController`).
+Each workspace defines its own custom widget(s) for interacting & manipulating data associated with its underlying controller (:class:`VirtualBaseController`).

 Workspaces may also contain sub-tabs, for example the :class:`DataSetTab` defines sub-tabs for viewing raw-data and selecting segments, and a tab for